musaibkhan/assigngment/README.md

-# Creating High Available Kuberenets CLuster with Kops on AWS
+# Creating High Available Kuberenets Cluster with Kops on AWS

 ## Prerequisites